 Why Requirements Management Tools Are Important

 In our real-world projects, we deal with far too many of those “he said, she said” situations where malformed or vague requirements end up tanking our projects and tarnishing our business relationships.
-In the real world, sometimes the task of requirements documentation falls to a project manager or someone with limited technical proficiency and domain knowledge.
-And let’s not forget that documenting requirements is simply a tedious task—no one actually wants to spend their time creating (or reading) a 100-page print-out of an Excel spreadsheet.
+Sometimes the task of requirements documentation falls to a project manager or someone with limited technical proficiency and domain knowledge—they have to cost out a software development project, for example, but they don’t have a ton of experience actually developing software.

-“When budgets are thin, timelines are tight, and scope is creeping, requirements documentation tends to be the first deliverable to go and the last deliverable to be considered.”
+As project management expert Kelly Suter explained in her complete guide to gathering requirements: “When budgets are thin, timelines are tight, and scope is creeping, requirements documentation tends to be the first deliverable to go and the last deliverable to be considered.”

 Put simply, requirements management is an intensive undertaking.
 The good news is that there’s a wealth of tools out there to make requirements management simpler—easier to track, test, analyze, visualize, and communicate to stakeholders.

-I’ve included a detailed breakdown of some of the top requirements tools on the market (including their features, main pros and cons, integrations, pricing, and and overall quality score) so you can decide which tool is the best fit for your organization.
+I’ve included a detailed breakdown of some of the top requirements tools on the market (including their features, main pros and cons, integrations, pricing, and overall quality score) so you can decide which tool is the best fit for your organization.